 241 Hanover St., North End, Boston, 617-248-6800, bricco.com.

 Make time this week to load up for the weekend at this busy bagel shop.
 “Bread or a bagel with a little cream cheese or nut butter is a good option to fuel your body with carbohydrates that can be broken down quickly for energy,” says Hartung.
 Here, try one of baker Mary Ting Hyatt’s seeded wheat bagels with her house-made almond butter, a good source of mono- and polyunsaturated fats, Omega-3s, and protein.

 1796 Massachusetts Ave., Porter Square, Cambridge, 857-285-6103, bagelsaurus.com.

 After the race, have a snack high in carbs, with moderate protein, to help with recovery, advises Mayer.
 Chocolate milk is the runner’s go-to, but Shake Shack has a sweeter take on that.
-At the Newbury Street location, just two blocks from the finish line, try the Team MR8 Shake, vanilla custard with cold-brewed coffee and chocolate fudge.
-The special, available all day on Monday, April 18, is named for eight-year-old marathon bombing victim Martin Richard.
+At the Newbury Street location, just two blocks from the finish line, try the Team MR8 Shake, vanilla custard with chocolate fudge and peanut butter sauces.
+The special, available through Monday, April 16, is named for eight-year-old marathon bombing victim Martin Richard.
 All proceeds from the sale of the treat will support the Martin Richard Foundation.

 234 Newbury St., Boston, 617-933-5050, shakeshack.com.